Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-Although ICPAI has no direct role in IPSAS adoption, the institute reports that it supports the education and training of professionals in the area of IPSASs and public financial management through technical conferences and continuing professional development (CPD) offerings.
+The Israel Government Accounting Standards Board (IGASB), established by the Israeli government, sets public sector accounting standards.
+The national standards are accrual-basis with reference to IPSAS.
+Although ICPAI has no direct role in public sector standard-setting, the institute reports that it supports the education and training of professionals on IPSASs and public financial management through technical conferences and continuing professional development (CPD) offerings.

 ICPAI also offers a technical support hotline which allows members to make inquiries on technical matters, including public sector accounting and auditing.
 In addition, members may request written replies from ICPAI’s technical department.